 A simple, small spray bottle is invaluable when working with watercolors.
 A few sprays are all it takes to activate pans in your watercolor set or wet your paper for washes.

 You don’t need to spend much here.
-This bottle from Holbein is perfect for the job and runs less than $3.
+For example, this bottle from Holbein is perfect for the job and runs less than $3.

 Where can I buy watercolor sets?